google/automation-inspector/README.md

 This tool is mainly useful for the following types of people:
 - Developers/QA working on Chrome accessibility support
 - Developers/QA working on assistive technologies for Chrome OS
-- Developers/QA working on accessibility of web applications looking (less so)
+- Developers/QA working on accessibility of web applications

 ## Installation